-The Regulations require major airports, as well as some others, to produce noise exposure information in the form of strategic noise maps utilising standardised noise indicators.
+The Regulations require airports to produce noise exposure information in the form of strategic noise maps utilising standardised noise indicators.

 Accordingly, over successive Noise Action Planning cycles, strategic noise maps have been prepared using 2006, 2011 and 2016 aircraft movements (a movement being an aircraft landing or a take-off).
-The maps from 2016 are reproduced in Appendix 1.
+Maps from 2021 were produced and are reproduced in Appendix 1.
 They were submitted to the Secretary of State and following validation subsequently approved by Defra.
 They are also available on the Defra website.